arnabdeypolimi/Image-classification-PyTorch-MLflow/README.md

 This repository only contain the code for training the models.
 Data pre-processing and dataset creation code is not present in this repository but can be added in future on request.

+Datasets can be trained with `VGG, SqueezeNet, DenseNet, ResNet, AlexNet, Inception` using this repository.

 ## Dataset folder structure should be:
 ```
 root